Image

 A Study to Investigate the Efficacy and Safety of Anifrolumab Administered as Subcutaneous Injection and Added to Standard of Care Compared With Placebo Added to Standard of Care in Adult Participants With Idiopathic Inflammatory Myopathies (Polymyositis and Dermatomyositis)

-Testing Anifrolumab injections for muscle inflammation conditions like polymyositis.
+Testing Anifrolumab injections for muscle inflammation conditions.

 Recruiting